TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Index.rst

    * writing official TYPO3 documenation (on `docs.typo3.org <https://docs.typo3.org>`__)
    * writing documentation for extensions
-   * writing documenation for the TYPO3 core.
+   * writing documentation for the TYPO3 core.

    You will find information about how to format the documenation in reST and some best practices in this guide.